-We would ask that every pickleball player reads this information in its entirety and that you pay close attention to our three most important recommendations:
+We would also ask that every pickleball player reads the information in this guide below in its entirety and that you pay close attention to our three most important recommendations:

 1) If you are are feeling unwell and symptomatic, please do not participate in this activity